ProyectoMSAI/Melanoma_Recognizer/README.md

 ## Dataset

 Cases include a representative collection of all important diagnostic categories in the realm of pigmented lesions:
-* Actinic keratoses and intraepithelial carcinoma Bowen's disease (akiec)
+* actinic keratoses and intraepithelial carcinoma Bowen's disease (akiec)
 * basal cell carcinoma (bcc)
 * benign keratosis-like lesions (solar lentigines seborrheic keratoses and lichen-planus like keratoses, bkl)
 * dermatofibroma (df)